 Each device is actually a bit different ‚Äď and each has slightly different connectors.
 Either the speaker wires just slot into connection holes, or you can use banana plugs for a more reliable connection.
 We won't bore you with the details too much here as your specific device choice will affect how exactly you attach the wires, but rest assured it's all easily done.

-As we said above, it's best to just consider the Sonos Connect, Connect:Amp or Amp as a speaker that doesn't make any sound.
+As we said above, it's best to just consider these Sonos gadgets as speakers that don't actually make any sound.
 Give it a name, assign it to a room and treat it just like any other Sonos speaker.

 Just like regular Sonos speakers, you can group this room with others to create multi-room audio.
 It really is that simple.

-An added bonus is that the Sonos Connect, Connect:Amp or Amp all have line-in inputs too, so you can use them as drivers for your other Sonos speakers as well ‚Äď eg by hooking up an old hi-fi or a record player ‚Äď just choose 'Line-in' as the source in the Sonos app.
+An added bonus is that these devices all have line-in inputs too, so you can use them as drivers for your other Sonos speakers as well ‚Äď eg by hooking up a CD or a record player ‚Äď just choose 'Line-in' as the source in the Sonos app.

 How many old speakers can you connect to a Sonos Connect / Amp?